sayinmehmet47/stytch-app/readme.md

-- First we send the mail address to backend and in backend it send a mail to stytch. and stytch send us mail to our mailbox
+- First, the user's email address is sent to the backend.
+The backend then sends an email to Stytch, which in turn sends a magic link to the user's email address.

 ```jsx
 const client = new stytch.Client({